christophgockel/dotfiles/README.md

 ### Base16 Colors

 To set up the [base16](https://github.com/chriskempson/base16) colors run

 ```
 sh base16/install.sh
 ```

-This clones the needed repos for zsh and iTerm colors.
+This clones the needed repo for theme colors in zsh.

-One manual step for iTerm is needed: Import the desired color scheme via

-`Preferences > Profiles > Colors > Color Presets > Import...`

-(don't forget to activate it after the import)

-And make sure to run this command to enable the specific color scheme in the terminal:
+Once done, make sure to run this command to enable the specific color scheme in the terminal:

 ```
 base16_default-dark